CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 By the end of this lab, you will be able to manage and configure Microsoft Entra ID users, guest users, and groups with assigned membership.

 1. **Create and configure Entra ID users:** You will learn how to create and configure Microsoft Entra ID user accounts in the Azure portal, including both standard and guest users.
-You will define key properties such as job title, d
 2. **Create Entra ID groups with assigned membership:** Create and configure security groups in Microsoft Entra ID using assigned membership to manually manage owners and members for organizing access and permissions.

 ## Pre-requisites